include-cpp/include-cpp.github.io/discord/index.md

 * Channels with a non-bold name do not have any new messages.
 * Channels have a symbol in their name.
 The channels above are all public, and so have a globe in their names.

+## Direct Messages

+Discord provides a capability for sending private (direct) messages (DMs) to a single user.
+In most cases, requests for help or for more information belong in a channel, such as #cpp for C++ questions.
+Reserve DMs for conversations that can only be one on one, and understand that some users may prefer not to have such conversations.
+Remember also that some may be in a very different time zone from you.

+To send DMs, you either need to have a Discord server (such as `#include <C++>`) in common, or be Friends.

 ## Managing Message Volume

 ### Muting channels